 Monte Luco, dotted with hermitages peeping out of the rich

 Augustus J. C. Hare - Days near Rome - 1875

-After Terni the train leaves the Nera valley and it moves northwards through a ridge of low hills: it soon reaches a large valley known as Valle Umbra (Umbrian Valley), which was also called Valle spoletina, after Spoleto the town located on a hill at its southern end.
-In ancient times the valley was covered by a lake (Lago Tiberino): the deposits carried by the streams flowing into the lake from the Apennines gradually filled it and eventually the Etruscans opened a canal at the northern end of the lake to allow the remaining water to flow into the Tiber.
+After Terni the train leaves the Nera valley and it moves northwards through a ridge of low mountains: it soon reaches a large valley known as Valle Umbra (Umbrian Valley), which was also called Valle Spoletina, after Spoleto, the town located on a hill at its southern end.
+In ancient times the valley was covered by a lake; the deposits carried by the streams flowing into the lake from the Apennines gradually filled it and eventually the Etruscans opened a canal at the northern end of the lake to allow the remaining water to flow into the Tiber.